home-assistant/home-assistant.io/source/_integrations/jvc_projector.markdown

 - `cooling`
 - `error`

-Please note that if the projector is off it will not respond to remote polling and will result as unavailable
+Please note that if the projector is off, it will not respond to remote polling and will show as *unavailable*.

 Detailed HDMI Input values: